likeleto/website/pages/index.md

 ---
 <p>
   <strong>Hiran Venugopalan</strong><br>
   Maker and product designer focused on tools, type, and systems.
-Home brewer and workshop host.
-Helping build and run UXFOSS, SMC, and KDCo. <span class="small-link"><a href="/about">more</a></span>
+Design mentor for design thinking and design leadership.
+Home brewer.
+Coffee workshop host. <span class="small-link"><a href="/about">more</a></span>
 </p>

 <div class="card-grid">